writetome51/open-array-content/README.md

     content.data = [1,2,3,4,...];

-Here are all properties defined in the class:
+## Properties

+    data : any[] (read-writable) // the actual array

-    length : number (read-writable)
+	length : number (read-writable) // length of this.data

 	isEmpty : boolean (read-only)

 	notEmpty : boolean (read-only)

-Here are all methods defined in the class:
+	copy : this (read-only)
+        // a copy of the instance, containing an independent copy of this.data that can be
+        // manipulated separately.

+## Methods

+NOTICE:  For all the methods below, any parameter called 'value' cannot be an object,
+and any parameter called 'values' cannot contain an object.
+This does not include arrays.
+Arrays are OK, as long as they don't contain objects.

+    set(newArray): this
+        // changes the value of this.data without breaking its memory reference.

+	asString(glue = ', '): string
         // Does same thing as Array.join()

-	asString(glue = ', '): string
+	has(value): boolean

-	// returns false if value is object. has(value): boolean
+	    // returns true if this.data contains value.

+	hasAll(values: any[]): boolean
-	// returns false if values contains object. hasAll(values: any[]): boolean
+	    // returns true if this.data contains every value in values.

 	hasAny(values: any[]): boolean

-	// returns false if values contains object. hasAdjacent(values: any[]): boolean
+	    // returns true if this.data contains at least 1 value in values.

+	hasAdjacent(values: any[]): boolean
-  	// returns false if values contains object.
+        // returns true if this.data contains exact sequence of values.
+        // Example: if this.data is [10,1,2,3,11], then this.hasAdjacent([1,2,3]) returns true.

 	startsWith(values: any[]): boolean
+        // returns true if this.data starts with exact sequence of values.

- 	// returns false if values contains object.
+        // always returns false if values contains object.

 	endsWith(values: any[]): boolean
+        // returns true if this.data ends with exact sequence of values.
+        // always returns false if values contains object.

+	matches(array): boolean
+	    // returns true if this.data matches passed array exactly.
-	// returns false if array contains object. matches(array): boolean
+	    // always returns false if array contains object.

+    firstIndexOf(value): number
+        // index of first instance of value found in this.data

+    lastIndexOf(value): number
+        // index of last instance of value found in this.data

+    indexesOf(value): number[]
+        // indexes of every instance of value found in this.data

 	// For the next 3 methods:
 	// testFunction is a callback with same signature as callback passed to
 	// Array.filter() :
-	// testFunction(value, index?, theArray?):  checks if value passes test.
+	// testFunction(item, index?, theArray?):  checks if item passes test.
 If yes, it returns true.
+	// It's OK if item is an object.

+	allPass(testFunction): boolean
 	    // returns true if all items pass test.

-	allPass(testFunction): boolean
+	anyPass(testFunction): boolean

-	// returns true if only 1 value passes. anyPass(testFunction): boolean
+        // returns true if at least 1 item passes.

+	indexesThatPass(testFunction): number[]
-	// returns all indexes of items that pass test. indexesThatPass(testFunction): number[]
+        // returns all indexes of items that pass test.

-	// Does not work if value is object. firstIndexOf(value): number

-	// Does not work if value is object. lastIndexOf(value): number

-	// Does not work if value is object. indexesOf(value): number[]